HL7/cds-hooks/input/pagecontent/index.md

 **overrideReasons** is an array of **[Coding](#coding)** that captures a codified set of reasons an end user may select from as the rejection reason when rejecting the advice presented in the card.
 When using the coding object to represent a reason, CDS Services MUST provide a human readable text in the *display* property and CDS Clients MAY incorporate it into their user interface.

-Note: The contents of this section are Standard for Trial Use (STU) {:.stu-note}
+Note: The contents of this section are Standard for Trial Use (STU).
+We seek feedback on these override reasons with the intent to allow implementations to align on standardized override reasons.
+{:.stu-note}

 Although this specification is not prescriptive about the set of override reasons, a suggested set of standardized non-adherence reasons is provided in the [Non-Adherence Reason Codes](CodeSystem-non-adherence-reason-codes.html) code system.
 In addition, a suggested set of [clinically relevant codes](ValueSet-non-adherence-reason-clinical.html) is provided as a starting point for service providers to use.
-{:.stu}

-> STU Note: We seek feedback on these override reasons with the intent to allow implementations to align on standardized override reasons.
 {:.stu}

 ```json